eslint/eslint/docs/src/rules/require-await.md

 In this case, the `fail()` function throws an error that is intended to be caught by the `catch()` handler assigned later.
 Converting the `fail()` function into a synchronous function would require the call to `fail()` to be refactored to use a `try-catch` statement instead of a promise.

 If you are throwing an error inside of an asynchronous function for this purpose, then you may want to disable this rule.

-## Version

-This rule was introduced in ESLint 3.11.0.